CrowdStrike/logscale-community-content/Log-Sources/Google/ChromeEnterpriseSecurity/src/README.md

 3. (Optional) Add blocklisted/unwanted Chome Browser Extensions to the lookup file "chrome_extensions_blocklist.csv" with the column name "extension_id" for the "Blocklisted Extension Installed" widget in the "Chrome Enterprise Security Extension Dashboard".
 Values for the "extension_id" column are the unique ID of the extension from the Chrome web store.
 The ID can be found in the URL of the extension in the Chrome web store.
 Eg: "kchfmpdcejfkipopnolndinkeoipnoia" for "User-Agent Switcher"

 You should now see the LogScale dashboards begin to populate and can start searching the data.
-More information about the different event types can be found here: [Google Chrome Enterprise Events](https://support.google.com/a/answer/9393909?hl=en)
+You can read up on the different [Chrome Enterprise events here](https://support.google.com/a/answer/9393909?hl=en).